reaktor/tizendev/README.md

 - remove the build directory

 #### tizendev:build
+Web:

+ * run `clean`

+ * copy files using `copy` filter to the build folder

+ * then execute tasks mentioned in `tasks`

+Hybrid:

-- run `clean`
+ * run `clean`
+ * generates make file for native app and builds the native part
+ * copies the built native part to the web build folder

-- copy files using `copy` filter to the build folder
+ * copy files using `copy` filter to the build folder

-- then execute tasks mentioned in `tasks`
+ *  then execute tasks mentioned in `tasks`

 #### tizendev:start, stop, restart

 - start/stop/restart application

 #### tizendev:sign
+- Web/Hybrid:

-- sign files in build folder (run `build` prior to `sign`)
+ * sign files in build folder (run `build` prior to `sign`)

-- `profile` and `profilePath` options must be specified
+ * `profile` and `profilePath` options must be specified

-- tizen CLI will not throw error if signing fails!
+ * tizen CLI will not throw error if signing fails!

+- Native
+ * packaging task handles signing

 #### tizendev:package
+- Web/Hybrid

-- create widget from all files in build folder
+ * create widget from all files in build folder

-- widget file is saved to current working directory
+ * widget file is saved to current working directory

-- app in build folder must be signed before calling package
+ * app in build folder must be signed before calling package

-- previous widget file is removed
+ * previous widget file is removed

+- Native
+  * signs and creates the .tpk file from the files in CommandLineBuild directory

 #### tizendev:install

-- install widget file to the target device
+- install widget or .tpk package file to the target device

-- uses the widget file created by `package` command
+- uses the widget or .tpk file created by `package` command

 #### tizendev:uninstall

-- uninstall widget from target device
+- uninstall widget or package from target device

 #### tizendev:watch

+- Web
-- watch for changes in files defined by `files` option
+ *  watch for changes in files defined by `files` option

-- if changed file matches `copy` filter, the file is copied
+ * if changed file matches `copy` filter, the file is copied

-- if changed file matches a filter in `tasks`, the task(s) is executed
+ * if changed file matches a filter in `tasks`, the task(s) is executed

-- finally, all changed files in build directory are transferred to phone and the application is restarted
+ *  finally, all changed files in build directory are transferred to phone and the application is restarted

+- Native
+ * watch for changes in files defined by `files` option
+ * build application again if file changed
+ * install built version to the phone and start it

 #### tizendev:setDate